Eyesore123/quote-generator/README.md

 ## What is still under work:

-- The backend for email subscriptions.
-Also the backend for API calls to fetch quotes on the server-side is still missing.
-I will add server-side API calls to fetch quotes when everything else is working.
+- TThe backend for API calls to fetch quotes on the server-side is still missing.
+I will add server-side API calls to fetch quotes when everything else is working, and I have to transfer all the quotes to db.
+- Bacend logging is missing.
 - First and last page buttons for pagination.
-- Automatic time zone detection.
 - Need to figure out how to add unsubbing link to email.
 I've done that with SendGrid and Node.js backend before but I'm not sure how to do it with Flask/Python.

 ![4](https://github.com/user-attachments/assets/bff4dc16-eb48-417c-9c12-35a4f62d6272)